grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "It does seem odd.
 We're just a cargo sub," Percy said, looking steadily at Shakes.
 "Of course, we're always being harassed by various Authorities in general-like ways --- that's just part of the business.
 But usually it's more of an ask-questions-first kind of interaction.
 And we're fuckin' small potatoes by any measure you care to put to it.
 They have wars to fight and borders to defend up there.
 They spend their concentrated long-term resources on their never-ending fucking conflicts with each other.
 Harassing commerce too much is bad for, well, business."

-"And we are the commerce," Shakes said.
+"Recognizing that we are the fucking commerce," Shakes said.

 "Even if that sub with the ram was trying to hit us particularly," continued Percy, "seems most likely they won't follow us across fuckin' Authority lines, and we won't be seeing them again.
 We'll just avoid coming back this way any time soon."